-The fund may invest up to 20% of its total assets in securities of non-U.S. issuers.
-The fund will not invest more than 5% of its total assets in the securities of emerging markets issuers.
+The fund may invest up to 20% of its total assets in debt securities.
+The fund may invest up to 5% of its net assets in below investment grade debt securities (known as "junk bonds"), including below investment grade convertible debt securities.

 The fund may, but is not required to, use derivatives, such as stock index futures and options.
-The fund may use derivatives for a variety of purposes, including: in an attempt to hedge against adverse changes in the market prices of securities, interest rates or currency exchange rates; as a substitute for purchasing or selling securities; to attempt to increase the fund's return as a non-hedging strategy that may be considered speculative; to manage portfolio characteristics; and as a cash flow management technique.
+The fund may use derivatives for a variety of purposes, including: in an attempt to hedge against adverse changes in the market price of securities, interest rates or currency exchange rates; as a substitute for purchasing or selling securities; to attempt to increase the fund's return as a non-hedging strategy that may be considered speculative; to manage portfolio characteristics; and as a cash flow management technique.
 The fund may choose not to make use of derivatives for a variety of reasons, and any use may be limited by applicable law and regulations.
-The fund also may hold cash or other short-term instruments.
+The fund may also hold cash or other short-term investments.